 The City of Port St. Lucie, as a recipient of State Housing Initiatives Partnership (SHIP) funding, is required every year to form an Affordable Housing Advisory Committee (AHAC) to review and assess public policies that serve as barriers to affordable housing and to report on that assessment.
-In March 2022 the AHAC was reestablished to prepare a report on affordable housing incentives for submission to Florida Housing Finance Corporation.
-That report was reviewed, finalized and presented via an advertised Public Hearing on November 18, 2022.
-The Committee is looking to recomending and creating more policies and opportunities for the promotion of more affordable housing within the City.
+In April 2023 the AHAC was reestablished to prepare a report on affordable housing incentives for submission to Florida Housing Finance Corporation.
+That report was reviewed, finalized and presented via an advertised Public Hearing on November 13, 2024, and December 2, 2024.
+The Committee is looking forward to recommending and creating more policies and opportunities for the promotion of more affordable housing within the City.
 The Committee has identified the need for larger scale affordable home projects.